Tukh Manuk

-Tukh Manuk (or Tux Manuk, (Armenian Թուխ Մանուկ), "Dark-skinned Youth") refers to archaic rural shrines in Armenia.
+Tukh Manuk (or Tux Manuk, (Armenian Թուխ Մանուկ), "Dark-skinned Youth") refers to rural shrines in Armenia.
 Their origin is regarded to be pre-Christian or pagan, but are now a part of a folk tradition existing within the Armenian Church.
 Many are situated in church ruins or in crudely built enclosures, others are well constructed stone chapels.
 Some of them are thought to date back to the 5th century, or even the BCE era.